intel/dffml/service/http/docs/security.rst

     $ dffml service http server -cors 'https://dffml.example-api.com'

-You may just want to throw all of this CORS buisness out the window when developing (we don't blame you).
+You may just want to throw all of this CORS business out the window when developing (we don't blame you).
 In which case you could enable connections from all origins via ``*``.